-7.1.1 In carrying out this activity

-- We consider research, analysis and policy development, and provides advice to support development of the District with a focus on strategies, plans, policy, and bylaws to address the top issues facing our community.
-We also coordinate and undertake community engagement and consultation on a variety of issues - We provide leadership to Council's investment portfolio which oversees the investment in Waikato Local Authority Shared Services, Civic Financial Services Ltd, Inframax Construction Ltd and Council owned quarries. - Through emergency management we work to help the community be resilient and ready to deal with an emergency.
-We also support the Waikato Region Civil Defence and Emergency Management Group.
+- 7.1.1 In carrying out this activity - We enable, promote and support local democracy by providing governance advice and democratic services to elected members, the public and staff.
+We support public engagement with the mayor, councillors and with our democratic processes. - We consider research, analysis and policy development, and provides advice to support development of the District with a focus on strategies, plans, policy, and bylaws to address the top issues facing our community.
+We also coordinate and undertake community engagement and consultation on a variety of issues. - We provide leadership to Council's investment portfolio which oversees the investment in CoLab, Civic Financial Services Ltd, Inframax Construction Ltd and Council owned quarries.

 - 7.2.1 The Leadership Group of Activity (GOA) provides for:

 - Representation

 - Strategy and Engagement

 - Investments

-- Emergency Management